paradisefam/ManagerWallet/README.md

-# LΞTH
+# dAppCaps Manager Wallet GUI
-The Only mobile ligthwallet built with Ξthereum community in mind!
+The official mobile ligthwallet built on LΞTH for the ETC community!

 # About
-LΞTH (Ligth Ξthereum Mobile Wallet) is the first hybrid mobile app to manage an Ethereum wallet built using Ionic framework with the aim to serve the open community.
+QCMW (Qwoyn Caps Manager Wallet) is Qwoyns Ethereum wallet built using the Ionic framework and forked from LΞTH.

 # Features
-Thanks to the great job of library of ConsenSys (eth-lightwallet), the app could manage the key-pairs securely on smartphone side without send any password out of the wallet.
-Every transaction could be signed directly with the smartphone and sent to an ethereum node public/private.
+Using the ConsenSys library (eth-lightwallet), our app can manage key-pairs securely on an android mobile device without sending any passwords out of the wallet.
+This means that every transaction is signed directly by the users mobile device and sent to an ethereum node.

-With LETH you could:
+With QCMW you could:

-- Create a HD ligthwallet
+- Create an HD ligthwallet
 - Manage an Ethereum wallet address
-- Set host node address private/test/public
+- Set host node addresses private/test/public
 - Send / Receive ETH
 - Send / Receive TOKENS
 - List your transactions